rustyrussell/lnprototest/HACKING.md

 `ExpectMsg` matches a (perhaps only partially defined) message, then calls its `if_match` function which can do more fine-grained matching.
-For example, it could check that a specific field is not specified, or a specific bit is set, etc.  There's also an `if_nomatch` which can ignore a message (if it returns, the message is discarded as if it had not been received).
+For example, it could check that a specific field is not specified, or a specific bit is set, etc.  There's also `ignore` which is a list of Message to ignore: it defaults to common gossip queries.

 `ExpectMsg` also stores the received fields in the runner's `stash`: the convenient `rcvd` function can be used to access them for use in